 Gilberto started his career at America Mineiro, where he graduated from the youth academy.
 He starred for America Mineiro and helped the club gain promotion into the Campeonato Brasileiro Serie A.

 After the milestone with his debut club, he moved to their city rivals, Atletico Mineiro.
-Here, he transitioned from a center-back to a defensive midfielder and thrived in the role.
+He transitioned from a center-back to a defensive midfielder and thrived in the role.
 As a result, he earned his first international capping for the 2002 FIFA World Cup as a defensive midfielder.

 Brazil won the 2002 FIFA World Cup, and Gilberto was instrumental in their win.
 He excelled and was scouted by Arsenal on the world stage, where he later moved to.